Executive Career Coach

 He lives in New York with his wife and children.

-Associate Director, Career Education
+Senior Associate Director, Career Education

 Sumayya Essack (she/her) is a Career Advisor for MBA students, with a background in psychology and HR/talent management.
 Most recently she was the Head of Talent at an award-winning global fintech social enterprise startup.
 She’s passionate about supporting professionals in career discovery and transitions and empowering others to forge their own unique paths.
 Sumayya received her MSW and MBA from Boston College.